Staying safe in warmer times

 What to do instead: Instead of becoming defensive, take a moment to listen to your colleague and their concerns about your behaviour.
 Make them feel heard and valued and adjust your behaviour accordingly.

-Mistakes help us to grow and learn how to be a better ally and colleague.
+Mistakes help us to grow and learn how to be better allies and colleagues.
 This process does take time, as you are unlearning a lot of preconceived notions and stereotypes.
 It can be easy to feel like a negative response from a colleague is a personal attack, but in fact, your colleague is trying to help you on this journey.
 The best thing to do is to acknowledge that it happened, be patient, and listen.

 If you have experienced microaggressions in the workplace, or feel you may have engaged in these behaviours, and are seeking some support, please do not hesitate to reach out to our counsellors on our 24/7, 365 helpline: 0844 891 0355.